dbushell/dbushell-2k20/src/data/blog/2020/2020-08-05-a-new-dbushell-com.md

 I used the [Utopia calculator](https://utopia.fyi/) by **James Gilyead** & **Trys Mudford** as the foundation for my typographic scaling.
 I was playing around with something similar, though much more basic, for my [MuteSwan project](https://muteswan.app/).
 Utopia is cleverer that anything I could code.

 I'm still using React for server-side rendering.
 I've disabled the [front-end hydration](/2018/05/21/pwa-progressive-web-apps/) of the entire page for now.
-That set up did allow pages to load via smaller JSON requests but the service worker didn't cached the "true" page HTML.
+That configuration did allow pages to load via smaller JSON requests but the service worker didn't cached the "true" page HTML.
 Because the site wasn't a SPA — "single page app" – a refresh of those URLs hit a cold cache.
 Anyway, I could fix this but suffice it to say I'm avoiding any technical debt for now.

 ### Dark Mode